 Battling the Darkness

 What steps can you take if you or someone close to you is struggling this time of year?
-With respect to SAD, often real light in the form of sunlight therapy lamps is prescribed to counter the darkness.
+With respect to seasonal affective disorder (SAD), often real light in the form of sunlight therapy lamps is prescribed to counter the darkness.
 A visit to a physician or a counselor might also be beneficial to help provide other means of support.

 But what can you do bring light into the emotional darkness of other common anxieties that arise over the holidays?
 Here are four antidotes to help battle the darkness.